PE support: WAN optimization configuration

 Destination IP: Enter the destination IP address.
 Click + Destination IP Address to add multiple destination IP addresses.
 Select the Exclude check box to exclude the specified source IP address from this rule.
 Clear the check box to include the address.

 All of the WAN optimization configuration settings are entitled to change management.
-Once the WAN Optimization configuration is done, you can proceed with Staging and Activation in order to start the virtual machine.
+Once the WAN Optimization configuration is done, you can proceed with Staging and Activation to start the virtual machine.

 As the binary file download happens during the staging, it takes some additional time to download.

-To perform the change management, ensure the following actions are completed:
+To perform the change management, ensure that the following actions are completed:

 To configure an appliance as PE, the device edition must be set as PE.